 If you have never used WordPress before, we recommend spending a few minutes browsing through the sample content prior to commencing the configuration and setup process.
 After familiarizing yourself with these sections, it’s best to then completely delete the sample content from your site, as you will soon be replacing these with real content of your own.

-How To Clean Up A New WordPress Blog Installation – Tutorial
+How To Clean Up A New WordPress Blog Installation – Step-By-Step Tutorial

 Go to your Dashboard screen …